OpenJavaCard/openjavacard-ndef/README.md

    Read data from the selected file.

-   P12 specified the offset into the file and must be valid.
+   P12 specifies the offset into the file and must be valid.

    Length of RDATA is variable and depends on available resources, the protocol in use as well as the file size.